github/docs/content/actions/reference/workflow-syntax-for-github-actions.md

         uses: docker://gcr.io/cloud-builders/gradle
 ```

-#### Example using action inside a different private repository as the workflow
+#### Example using action inside a different private repository than the workflow

 Your workflow must checkout the private repository and reference the action locally.